How to Create a KPI Dashboard in Excel: Complete Guide with Step-by-Step Examples

-Excel Dashboard reports are becoming increasingly popular these days.
-They help the reader quickly comprehend raw data by presenting it in virtually rich tables and charts.
-They are interactive and give a comprehensive insight into business performance indicators, making them easier to change or filter to your preference.
+Excel Dashboard reports are becoming increasingly popular these days and serve as essential tools for businesses to visualize and analyze data.
+In this comprehensive tutorial on creating KPI dashboards, they help the reader quickly comprehend raw data by presenting it in virtually rich tables and charts, making them interactive and giving a comprehensive insight into business performance indicators, which makes them easier to change or filter to your preference.

 Researching your dashboard before you start creating your charts, you may want to conduct a little research to find out which Excel dashboard will be suitable for your project.
 This will save you a whole lot of time when creating charts and analyzing data.